-Area Codes -- Toronto’s area codes are 416 and 647; outside the city, the code is 905 or 289.
+Area Codes—Toronto’s area codes are 416, 647, and 437; outside the city, the code is 905 or 289.
 You must dial all 10 digits for all local phone numbers.

-Drinking Laws -- The legal age for purchase and consumption of alcoholic beverages is 19 throughout Ontario; proof of age is required and often requested at bars, nightclubs, and restaurants, so it’s always a good idea to bring ID when you go out.
+Drinking Laws—The legal age for purchase and consumption of alcoholic beverages is 19 throughout Ontario; proof of age is required and often requested at bars, nightclubs, and restaurants, so it’s always a good idea to bring ID when you go out.

 Do not carry open containers of alcohol in your car or any public area that isn’t zoned for alcohol consumption.
 The police can fine you on the spot.

-Electricity -- Like the United States, Canada uses 110 to 120 volts AC (60 cycles), compared to 220 to 240 volts AC (50 cycles) in most of Europe, Australia, and New Zealand.
+Electricity—Like the United States, Canada uses 110 to 120 volts AC (60 cycles), compared to 220 to 240 volts AC (50 cycles) in most of Europe, Australia, and New Zealand.
 Downward converters that change 220 to 240 volts to 110 to 120 volts are difficult to find in Canada, so bring one with you if you need it.

+Embassies & Consulates—All embassies are in Ottawa, the national capital.
 Consulates in Toronto include the Australian Consulate-General (175 Bloor St. E., Ste.
 314, at Church St.; tel.
 416/323-1155), the British Consulate-General (777 Bay St., Ste.
 2800, at College St.; tel.
 416/593-1290), and the U.S. Consulate (360 University Ave.; tel.
 416/595-1700).

-Emergencies -- Call tel.
+Emergencies—Call tel.
 911 for fire, police, or ambulance.

-Gasoline (Petrol) -- Gasoline is sold by the liter, and taxes are already included in the printed price (unlike most products in Canada).
+Gasoline/Petrol—Gasoline is sold by the liter, and taxes are already included in the printed price (unlike most products in Canada).
 Fill-up locations are known as gas stations or service stations.

-Hospitals -- In the downtown core, the University Health Network (UHN) manages three hospitals: Toronto General, at 200 Elizabeth St.; Princess Margaret, at 610 University Ave.; and Toronto Western, at 399 Bathurst St. The UHN has a central switchboard for all three (tel.
+Hospitals—In the downtown core, the University Health Network (UHN) manages three hospitals: Toronto General, at 200 Elizabeth St.; Princess Margaret, at 610 University Ave.; and Toronto Western, at 399 Bathurst St. The UHN has a central switchboard for all three (tel.
 416/340-3111).
 Other hospitals include St. Michael’s (30 Bond St.; tel.
 416/360-4000) and Mount Sinai (600 University Ave.; tel.
 416/596-4200).
 Also downtown is the Hospital for Sick Children (555 University Ave.; tel.
 416/813-1500).
 Uptown, there’s Sunnybrook Hospital (2075 Bayview Ave., north of Eglinton Ave.
 E.; tel.
 416/480-6100).
 In the eastern part of the city, go to Toronto East General Hospital (825 Coxwell Ave.; tel.
 416/461-8272).

 Postal services are available at some drugstores.
 Almost all drugstores sell stamps, and many have a separate counter where you can ship packages from 8:30am to 5pm.
 Look for a sign in the window indicating such services.
 There are also post-office windows in Atrium on Bay (tel.
 416/506-0911), in Commerce Court (tel.
 416/956-7452), and at the TD Centre (tel.
 416/360-7105).